akhercha/rhub/README.md

 - [x] Create a new repo on github using arguments
 - [x] Set the remote origin to github
 - [x] Push the local files to the repo
+- [ ] Remove the .toml file requirement & change the way the token is provided, maybe implement `rhub --config pat "$TOKEN"` and `rhub --config github_username "$USER"`
+- [ ] Refacto the git command flow (yikes)
 - [ ] Build the command & try to use it as a binary in linux
-- [ ] Refacto the code (git file, erk)
-- [ ] See if the configuration is good for this kind of binary, maybe implement `rhub --config pat "$TOKEN"` and `rhub --config github_username "$USER"`
+- [ ] See if the configuration is good for this kind of binary,

 ## Command flow